 At that time he was checking for Mines and Booby-traps in an area Southwest of Santa Maria Olivetto when he stood on an S Mine.

-He is buried in Sicily-Rome American Cemetery, Nettuno, Italy.
+He is buried in Sicily-Rome American Cemetery, Nettuno, Italy which is shown below.

 George Montgomery is described by the U.S. Army as being from the Irish Free State.